Stably slice disks of links: The satellite formula for the Casson-Gordon sigma invariant.

 On the other hand, Abchir's satellite formula~\cite[Theorem 2, Case 2]{Abchir} implies that $\sigma(K,\chi)=\sigma(R,\chi)$.
 The Levine-Tristram signature terms do not appear in this expression. \end{example}

 Theorem~\ref{thm:Abchir} below gives a corrected version of the formula, which agrees with the computation in Example~\ref{ex:Motivation}.
 In Section~\ref{sub:BranchedSatellite}, we describe some constructions that appear in the proof of Theorem~\ref{thm:Abchir}; this proof is carried out in Section~\ref{sub:SatelliteProof}.
-In Section~\ref{sub:CorollariesSatellite}, we describe some corollaries of Theorem~\ref{thm:Abchir}.
 In Section~\ref{sub:NullitySatellite}, we prove a winding number zero satellite formula for the Casson-Gordon nullity.